CryptoMF/frostybot/README.md

     ./frostybot deribit:long size=1000 price=9550,9600,3

-**Entry/Stop based on risk:**
+**Entry/Stop trade based on predefined risk:**

-These 2 commands (*risklong* and *riskshort*) will let you set up an entry/stop-loss trade using a predefined risk (either a percentage of the account or dollar amount):
+The *risklong* and *riskshort* commands will let you set up an entry/stop-loss trade using a predefined risk (either a percentage of the account or dollar amount).
+Below examples show a long entry that will automatically calculate the size based on the risk (10% of the account or 50 USD respectively):

     ./frostybot deribit:risklong risk=10% price=9545 stoptrigger=9445 reduce=true
     ./frostybot deribit:risklong risk=50 price=9545 stoptrigger=9445 reduce=true

-You can still use the relative amounts (+/-PRICE) and you can skip the *price* variable to enter with a market order:
+You can still use the relative price (by adding +/-).
+Also, you can skip the *price* variable to enter with a market order, e.g.:

     ./frostybot deribit:risklong risk=10% price=-100 stoptrigger=-200 reduce=true
     ./frostybot deribit:risklong risk=10% stoptrigger=-200 reduce=true